What is a Mommy Makeover?

 Everybody heals differently

 Remember, everybody heals differently.
-This means that the recovery time from your “mommy makeover” will be different than the recovery time from somebody else’s “mommy makeover”.
-This is partly due to the fact that everybody’s mommy makeover is slightly different, but, even if you and somebody else had the exact same procedures, you cannot expect to heal and recover in the exact same way.
+This means that the mommy makeover recovery process will be different than the recovery time from somebody else’s “mommy makeover”.
+This is partly due to the fact that every mommy makeover patients is slightly different, but, even if you and somebody else had the exact same procedures, you cannot expect to heal and recover in the exact same way.

 This is why it is important to have a detailed discussion with your surgeon before your surgery so that he or she can explain to you exactly what your recovery is likely to be.
 Your recovery will depend on the procedures being done, your overall health, your pain tolerance, and the specific surgical techniques being used.

 Since your “Mommy Makeover” will involve several different procedures, you want to be sure to select a surgeon experienced in ALL the procedures you are having done.
 You should select a Board Certified Plastic Surgeon.
 You also want to read up on what to expect from your mommy makeover before and after.
 This includes before and after photos to be sure you are comfortable with the results that he or she can provide you.

 If your surgeon is an expert at tummy tucks, but not at breast surgery, you may want to reconsider choosing them if your “Mommy Makeover” involves both.
 Be sure to find out if your surgeon is experienced in combining multiple procedures into a single operation.
 You should also find out where your surgery will be performed.
 Will it be in an appropriate facility such as a hospital or accredited ambulatory center?
 Will you be required to stay in the facility overnight or will you be allowed to go home right after?
 These are the types of questions that you should be asking your Board Certified Plastic Surgeon.

 Book your Mommy makeover consultation today!